 Related Content: 12 Engaging Types of Video Content that Viewers Love to Watch

-3. Polls and Surveys
+3) Polls and Surveys

-- Poll forms are generally situated on the lower part of the screen and are very discreet, requiring minimal interaction so they can quickly be completed.
+On a website, polls are generally situated on the lower part of the screen and are very discreet, requiring minimal interaction so they can quickly be completed.
 Surveys are more complex and require greater interaction.

 The trick here is not to ask too much, as you may deterring people, and therefore wind up getting nothing at all.
-Check out the examples below to get an idea of what a successful survey looks like.
+Check out the examples below to get an idea of what a successful survey looks like:

 Below are two examples of successful calculators that delighted users and drove more leads for those who implement them:

 Digital marketing agency Single Grain provides a handy marketing ROI calculator.
-Simple questions like “What is your average monthly traffic?” and “How many leads do you generate from your website every month?” will allow you see some valuable metrics around your business.
+Simple questions like “What is your average monthly traffic?” and “How many leads do you generate from your website every month?” will allow you to see some valuable metrics around your business.

 Here are some examples of assessments: